CleverCloud/doc.clever-cloud.com/deploy/application/python/tutorials/python-django-sample.md

 ## Configure your Django application

+Note :
+- Select at least a Nano instance (Pico doesn't have enough resources for a Django project).
+- Connect your Django project to Postgresql version 12 if you're using django 4.2+ (postgresql 11 is deprecated since this version).

 ### My application does not exists already

 If you want to test easily a Django deployment on Clever Cloud, just clone the [GitHub repo](https://github.com/CleverCloud/django-example) and go the next section.